tatetian/asterinas.github.io/_posts/2025-05-26-kernel-memory-safety-delivered.markdown

 Let's see a real example: handling system calls.

-In Asterinas, the OS framework is called OSTD.
+As mentioned, the OS framework for Asterinas is called OSTD.
 We position it as Rust's (unofficial) standard library for OS development and has published it to [crates.io](https://crates.io/crates/ostd).
-OSTD has been used for developing Asterinas and may be used for more Rust OSes.
-The diagram below shows how system call loop may be written entirely in safe Rust using the API of OSTD.
+OSTD has been used for developing Asterinas and may be used for more Rust-based OSes.
+The following diagram (extracted from the paper) shows how system call loop may be written entirely in safe Rust using the API of OSTD.

 ![Handling System Calls with OSTD](/assets/images/handling-system-calls-with-ostd.png)